Exploring The Effects Of Domestic Violence on Survivors, Partners, And Children

 • Physical effects: In addition to any injuries they may sustain during domestic violence incidents, survivors often experience long-term symptoms of stress and anxiety, such as headaches, stomachaches, muscle tension, increased blood pressure, and a higher risk of cardiac problems.

 • Psychological effects: Living in a domestic violence situation can influence how survivors think and interact with people around them.
-They may develop post-traumatic stress disorder, depression, anxiety, or dissociation (feeling detached from themselves).
+They may experience adverse effects from traumatic stress, potentially developing post-traumatic stress disorder, depression, anxiety, or dissociation (feeling detached from themselves).

 • Emotional Effects: Survivors may want the abuse to end but not be ready to let go of the relationship, feel embarrassed about their situation, worry that they cannot make it without their partner and feel trapped, or make excuses for the violent behavior to justify their actions.